9.4. Condition Number

 \[\kappa(\mathbf{A}) = \frac{\sigma_{max}}{\sigma_{min}}\]

 A full rank matrix will have a fairly small condition number.
 Singular and near-singular matrices will have condition numbers of infinity or very large (several thousand).
-Thus, the condition number is an invertible test.
+Thus, the condition number is a metric indicating whether or not the inverse of a matrix can be accurately calculated.
 To avoid division by zero, MATLAB uses the reciprocal of the condition number, rcond.
 If \(\bf{A}\) is well-conditioned, rcond(A) is near 1, and near 0 if \(\bf{A}\) is poorly conditioned.